Quickstart: Deploy the MedTech service using an Azure Resource Manager template

-If you're going to allow access from multiple services to the device message event hub, it's required that each service has its own event hub consumer group.
+If you're going to allow access from multiple services to the event hub, it's required that each service has its own event hub consumer group.

 Consumer groups enable multiple consuming applications to have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.
 For more information, see Consumer groups.

-Two MedTech services accessing the same device message event hub.
+Two MedTech services accessing the same event hub.

-A MedTech service and a storage writer application accessing the same device message event hub.
+A MedTech service and a storage writer application accessing the same event hub.